Table of content

 Step 1.
 When a client reaches out to us to get a software development quotation, we collect the data necessary for further analysis.
 After that, the assigned specialists liaise with the client to identify the project requirements and find out whether the design is already provided.

 Step 2.
 If the product design needs to be developed, we settle the design requirements prior to the cost estimation.
-At this point, our Account Manager, Design Team Lead, and the assigned designer usually set up a call with a client to get a clear idea of his or her expectations.
+At this point, our Account Manager, Design Team Lead, and the assigned designer usually set up a call with a client to get a clear idea of the expectations.

 After that, our dedicated development team compiles a brief that is later used for the cost estimate which should be approved by the client.
 Once all technicalities are attended to, the team goes on with designing the solution and making changes if necessary.
 At the end of this stage, the client gets a complete product design for approval.